solodyagin/pasdivert/README.md

 ## WinDivert

-Copied from the Website: WinDivert is a user-mode packet capture-and-divert package for Windows Vista, Windows 2008, Windows 7, Windows 8.
+Copied from the Website: WinDivert is a user-mode packet capture-and-divert package for Windows Vista, Windows 2008, Windows 7, Windows 8 and Windows 10.

 WinDivert allows user-mode applications to capture/modify/drop network packets sent to/from the Windows network stack.